What personal data do you process and why?

 How do I make a complaint about my data being mishandled?

 Of course, if you feel that I am mishandling your personal data in any way, you have the right to question or complain.
 Please address any issues directly to what is referred to in the jargon as the “Data Controller”, which in this case is me.
-Here are the details you need for that:
+Please use my details from the Contact page

 If you are not satisfied with my response, then you have the right to raise the matter with the ICO (Information Commissioner’s Office).